MathyouMB/website/src/content/articles/hidden-cost-of-remote-work-on-developer-growth.md

 Across all my remote work experience, it feels to me like very few of the organizations have systematically prioritized making an effort to consistently include developers in this vein.

 While there are valid reasons for this—such as the need to protect developer time (and by extension, reduce costs)—_I can’t help but wonder if it’s also influenced by the developer culture of generally being resistant towards meetings._

+For an early-career developer working remotely, the absence of casual “hallway chats” and exclusion from product or customer-oriented meetings leaves almost no opportunities to develop the ability to adapt to different corporate audiences.

 Most of my days are spent sitting at my desk, coding in isolation, with standup often being the only interaction I have with coworkers.
 While I initially appreciated the efficiency this setup offered, I’ve started to question its long-term impact.
 I now see how this lack of engagement could hinder the development of essential skills and, ultimately, affect the progression of my career.